309thEDDGE/opal-helm/README.md

 ### Install the OPAL helm chart

-Prior to installing OPAL, you will likely need to change your working branch in git.
-At the time of writing, the current production branch is `aks-comp-rebase-test`.
-If you are testing a specific branch or have configurations stored in another branch, use that instead.
-Additionally, ensure that the value of `targetRevision` in `opal-helm/opal-setup/values.yaml` is set to the correct branch, or you may run into unforeseen issues.
+Prior to installing OPAL, if you are testing a specific branch or have configurations stored in another branch, ensure that the value of `targetRevision` in `opal-helm/opal-setup/values.yaml` is set to the correct branch, or you may run into unforeseen issues.

 #### Configuring OPAL